 3. Bring Your Steak to Room Temperature

 You may feel like skipping this step and directly placing the meat in the smoker.
-However, it’s super-important for your steak to not be frozen or cold before you start cooking it.
-Steaks aren’t smoked at extremely high temperatures anyway; therefore, a cold cut will just disrupt the cooking process.
+However, it’s super-important for your steak not to be frozen or too cold before you start cooking it.
+Steaks aren’t smoked at extremely high temperatures anyway; therefore, a cold cut will disrupt the cooking process.

 Our suggestion is to leave the meat out an hour before you pop it in the smoker.
-Leaving it for longer may invite bacteria, so just stick to an hour.
+Leaving it for longer may invite bacteria, so stick to an hour or less for beef steaks.
 If you’re only marinating the meat and not cooking it, then keeping it in the fridge is fine.

 The marinade is full of acidic juices that work to tenderize the meat, so you won’t need to soften it up before smoking.
 If you’re cooking the steak the same day, make sure it rests in the fridge for at least 4 hours.
 If not, let it rest overnight before cooking the next day for the best taste.